birneylab/FEHAT/README.md

 - `LO001` indicates loop 1 and can range from `LO001` to  `LO999`.
 - `CO6` indicates channel 6 and can range from `CO0` to  `CO9`.
 - `SL001` indicates the frame number, i.e. this is the first frame of the video.
 - `T0015372985` indicates the timestamp in milliseconds, at which the frame was recorded.
-In this case the image was aquired at timestamp 15372985ms. `T0000000000` refers to 0ms.
+In this case, the image was acquired at timestamp 15372985ms. `T0000000000` refers to 0ms.

 All other fields are metadata and need not be present.
 Videos that share a common value for well, loop and channel are then parsed as a single video.

 ### Directory structures
 Input data can be organised in three different ways.
 A single video in a directory, an experiment directory (collection of videos) or multiple experiment directories.

-Experiment directories should contain a uniqe identifier as a prefix, followed by an underscore:`<expeirment_id>_<my_experiment_name>`.
+Experiment directories should contain a unique identifier as a prefix, followed by an underscore:`<experiment_id>_<my_experiment_name>`.
 This will get used as the experiment id during processing and output formatting.
 A valid name would for example be: `20230227_my_experiment`.

 #### Case 1.
 A single video: